m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 main().catch(console.error);
 ```

-# finding bugs in applications
+# Finding bugs in applications

 Once you have discovered a target that fits your criteria...